-\ = NON-REFUNDABLE:
+= NON-REFUNDABLE:

-Reg. and kit fees are not refundable; refer to Refund Policy on page 18.
-Above kits prices include 8.25% sales tax.
+Reg. and kit fees are not refundable; Kit can become non-refundable after cancellation period.
+Refer to Refund Policy on page 18.

 NOTE: Length of time in course depends on number of hours student contracts for on a weekly basis as specified in the Enrollment Agreement.